 Train: Okayama to Uno

 - JR Uno Line: from Okayama Station to Uno Station

-- You may need to change trains at Chayamachi Station (across the platform) depends on which train you are taking
+- Time: 58 minutes (may need to change trains at Chayamachi Station which is across the platform)

 - Cost: ¥590 (covered by JR Pass)